rajenderK7/job-ready/README.md

-# Job Ready
+# Job Ready - OneShot.ai's take home assessment submission (Rajender Katkuri)

-This is my (Rajender Katkuri) submission to OneShot.ai's take home assessment.

 **Aim**: An interactive portal where job seekers can book 1-1 mock interviews for _1 hour_ or _30 mins_ with working professionals.